josudoncel/MeanFieldGameAnalysisSIRModelVaccinations/README.md

 ## Output

 A file called data.txt with 5 columns and in each row the output obtained for each c_V.
 In the first column, there is the value of c_V, in the second and the third one, the value of the threshold and the cost of the mean-field equilibrium and in the forth and the fifth one, the value of the threshold and the cost of the social optimum.
+From this data, one can create figures comparing the thresholds and the costs of both policies with the desired software.